RasaHQ/rasa/docs/evaluation.rst

 Intent Classification
 ---------------------
-The evaluation script will log precision, recall, and f1 measure for each intent and once summarized for all.
+The evaluation script will log precision, recall, and f1 measure for each intent, as well as provide an overall average.
-Furthermore, it creates a confusion matrix for you to see which intents are mistaken for which others.
-Samples which have not been predicted correctly are logged and saved to a file called ``errors.json`` for easier debugging.
+It will also create a confusion matrix for you to see which intents are mistaken for others - samples which have not been predicted correctly are logged and saved to a file called ``errors.json`` for easier debugging.

-Finally, the evaluation script creates a histogram of the confidence distribution for all predictions, separating the confidence of wrong and correct predictions in different bars of the histogram.
+The histogram that the script produces allows you to visualise the confidence distribution for all predictions, with the volume of correct and incorrect predictions being displayed by blue and red bars respectively.
-Improving the quality of your training data will move the blue-ish histogram bars (confidence of the correct predictions) to the right and the wine-ish histogram bars (confidence of wrong predictions) to the left.
+Improving the quality of your training data will move the blue histogram bars to the right and the red histogram bars to the left.

 .. note::